jaredjbeck/jaredjbeck.github.io/baraboo_hills.md

 I established a network of plots designed to study long-term vegetation dynamics across the Baraboo Hills.
 These plots are stratified by land use history, slope, aspect, and vegetation type.

+* How does land use history affect the composition and diversity of plant communities?
-* How do different management techniques (e.g. prescribed fire & thinning trees) affect vegetation dynamics?
+* How do management practices such as the use of prescribed fire & thinning trees affect vegetation dynamics?
 * How will climate change affect the distribution and dynamics of plant communities?

 #### Environmental heterogeneity and the distribution of plant species within a quartzite glade